jagrut-18/Essay-Writer/README.md

 # Essay Writer built using Vue.js

 ## Project Description
-Simple and elegant website for practicing writing section for GRE, GMAT and IELTS exams.
+Simple and elegant website for practicing writing section of GRE, GMAT and IELTS exams.

 ### Features
 1. Time Limit